 Allow them to cool completely, they should harden up as they cool.
 Then break up the disc and put into a food processor and pulse until you have a coarse crumb.

-HOW TO MAKE THE CAKE AND BUTTERCREAM
+HOW TO MAKE STRAWBERRY CRUNCH CAKE

-Prepare your cakes by following the instructions on the back of the cake box (or follow instructions above for the doctored cake mix).
+Prepare your cakes by following the instructions on the back of the cake mix box (or follow instructions above for the doctored cake mix).

-For the buttercream, add the butter into the bowl of a stand mixer and cream with a paddle attachment until smooth.
+For the buttercream, add the unsalted butter into the bowl of a stand mixer and cream with a paddle attachment until smooth.

 Add the vanilla extract and powdered sugar one cup at a time making sure to fully combine after each addition.